MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 But we see the **potential to become the Iphone of Data Science, Technical Writing, Web Apps, Code, Python and more**.
 It has the potential to change the way we share knowledge and create tools and applications because it's so plain simple to use.

-This article was inspired by questions to this [post on LinkedIn](https://www.linkedin.com/posts/marcskovmadsen_turn-python-scripts-into-beautiful-ml-tools-activity-6585883899514146816-OonG).
+This article was inspired by a reply in this [post on LinkedIn](https://www.linkedin.com/posts/marcskovmadsen_turn-python-scripts-into-beautiful-ml-tools-activity-6585883899514146816-OonG) and some replies to the announcement in the [Streamlit Community](https://discuss.streamlit.io/t/streamlit-has-launched/105/5).

 You can find a curated list of Awesome Streamlit resources [here](https://github.com/MarcSkovMadsen/awesomestreamlit)